Capleugh/monster_shop_solo/README.md

 * Cancel an order that has the status of "pending"

 #### Restrictions
-* They cannot visit any path starting with "/admin" or "/merchant", attempting will result in an 404 error
+* They cannot visit any path starting with "/admin" or "/merchant", attempting will result in a 404 error
 * They cannot add or update merchants or items

 ### Merchant Employees